Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/cache-loaders.md

 this.SpecialOfferId.setCacheLoaderParameters(SpecialOfferProduct.Parameters.ProductId, this.ProductId);
 ```

-This will automatically listen for changes in the `ProductIdProperty`, and will reload the local cache loader for the `SpecialOfferIdProperty` whenever the product ID changes, which will in turn update the list of possible values for the special offer selection.
+This will automatically listen for changes in the `ProductIdProperty` and will reload the local cache loader for the `SpecialOfferIdProperty` whenever the product ID changes, which will in turn update the list of possible values for the special offer selection.

 ### Static Loaders

 For `read enum` operations that have no input parameters, and return static data that can be loaded into the lookup cache globally, the cache loaders are generated in C# by a separate generator for Xomega Framework to load them into the lookup cache on the server side.

-The lookup tables are then exposed via a standard REST endpoint, which XomegaJS framework uses to load the static data to the client.
+The lookup tables are then exposed via a standard REST endpoint, which the XomegaJS framework uses to load the static data to the client.
 Therefore, there is no need to generate static TypeScript cache loaders for such operations.

 ## Generator outputs